coyotespike/coyotespike.github.io/_posts/2016-06-24-SynthesisofForm.md

 We no longer have the luxury of "un-self-conscious design."
 Society changes too rapidly.
 Of course, if you ask traditional craftspeople to innovate quickly, they do no better than we do.

-People in the past learned to avoid mistakes in architecture through long apprenticships during which they absorbed the tradition.
+People in the past learned to avoid mistakes in architecture through long apprenticeships during which they absorbed the tradition.
 We have formalized the principles, which allows us to teach and to learn the practice much more quickly.
 Formalizing also gives us a conceptual hierarchy, which is the only way to grapple with the overwhelming